Ohio Penitentiary: 1930 fire

 On April 21, 1930, a major fire killed 322 inmates and hospitalized another 230 in what was one of the deadliest fires in North American prison history.
 The fire started when a candle ignited oily rags on a roof in the prison's six-story West Block, east of Neil Avenue on the western edge of the prison.
 It was first noticed after prisoners had been locked in their cells for the evening.

 Reports say that many guards refused to unlock cells when smoke entered the cell block and left the prisoners in their cells, although some did provide help.
 Some inmates overpowered a guard and took his keys, which they used to rescue other prisoners.
 A prison riot developed and firefighters arriving to fight the blaze were attacked with rocks.

 A cordon of penitentiary guards was deployed about the towering prison walls.
 Other squads took up vantage points in guard towers and by this time 500 soldiers from Fort Hayes, a local military post, were on the scene.
 Machine guns were placed at the gates and on the walls.
 Bayonets were fixed and the troopers were ordered to shoot to kill.
 A troop of National Guardsmen soon augmented the regulars, and 30 minutes after the fire started the prison was completely surrounded.

-Prison officials later alleged that three prisoners intentionally started the fire as part of an escape attempt, of which two were said to have committed suicide in the months after the event.
+Prison officials later alleged that James Raymond, 30, who was imprisoned for burglary, intentionally started the fire in cahoots with fellow prisoners Hugh Gibbons, 29, and Clinton Grate as part of an escape attempt, of whom Raymond and Grate were said to have committed suicide in the months after the event.
 Historians have disputed the veracity of this allegation, suggesting it was a means to divert attention from poor management of the fire.